apavlushina/sbrothers/README.md

 ## Technologies used

-1. React with `create-react-app`
+- React with `create-react-app`
-2. `redux`, `react-redux` and `redux-thunk` to set up a redux store and dispatch actions
+- `redux`, `react-redux` and `redux-thunk` to set up a redux store and dispatch actions
-3. `superagent` to fetch data from the database
+- `superagent` to fetch data from the database

 ## Things to be improved

-- I prefer to build an app with "mobile-first" approach, but in that case I started with desktop (as it was the only provided desine)
+- I prefer to build an app with "mobile-first" approach, <br/>
+  but in that case I started with desktop (as it was the only provided design)
 - API is available only with http, better to change it to https
-- Ctyles were implemented very close, but not pixel-perfect
+- Styles were implemented very close, but not pixel-perfect

 ## Getting Started